 - Follow the same rules as enrolled students

-Many Florida homeschoolers participate in public school sports, band, and other extracurriculars.
-This is a significant benefit that many other states don’t offer.
+In fact, many homeschoolers play public school sports, band, and other activities.
+This is a big benefit that many other states don’t offer.

 State Organizations

-- HSLDA Florida: Legal requirements, support, and member resources
+- HSLDA: Legal requirements, support, and member resources

-- Florida Parent Educators Association (FPEA): Support, conventions, and resources
+- Parent Educators Association (FPEA): Support, conventions, and resources

-- Florida Department of Education: Official state home education info
+- Department of Education: Official state home education info

 Finding Local Groups